thainguyen1093/project1_note/README.md

 # project1_note
-This project contain the note for project 1
+_This project contain the note for project 1.
+Please read here before setup the other project have prefix "project1"_